hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 Separately, waste management facilities have been procured in Labuan Bajo, a tourist destination on Flores island, and design of activities aimed at changing waste management behaviours began.

 To increase awareness about the need to reduce marine plastic pollution, social media campaigns have been conducted on Facebook, Twitter and Instagram; including the use of InstaStories and short videos on YouTube.
 To reach a wider audience, two live sessions about marine plastic pollution were held on Kompas TV, a national television channel, in collaboration with the Ministry of Communication and Information.
 The youth were targeted through an e-learning programme and EUPHORIA comic and writing competition, which attracted over 1,400 entries from across Indonesia.

 The Secretariat launched the Interfaith Indonesian Waste Charity Movement (GRADASI) in collaboration with the Ministry of Religion, the Indonesian Ulema Council, country's top Islamic scholars body, and the Mosque Council.
-As part of this movement, 6 pioneer mosques and 50 branch mosques collected and sold 30 tons of household waste in 2021.
+As part of this movement, 56 mosques collected and sold 30 tons of household waste in 2021.
 This was followed by webinars and clean-ups organised by churches, in collaboration with Indonesia Plastic Recycling Association (ADUPI) and two large corporates (Mayora and Danone).